Breathing Techniques: A Guide to the Science and Methods

 Your CP is a benchmark for your body’s tolerance of carbon dioxide.
 The shorter it is, the more quickly you’re likely to become breathless during exertion.
 Each addition of five seconds to your CP will make physical activity easier.
 This is something that you can work on strengthening and increasing over time.

-Some health benchmarks include:
+Some health information benchmarks include:

 1-10 seconds – The Buteyko method considers this a serious breathing impairment.
-You might experience difficulties while exercising and have some chronic health problems.
+You might experience difficulties while exercising and have some chronic health information problems.
 Tips: Begin strengthening your carbon dioxide and breathing tolerance by breathing only through your nose throughout the day.

 10-20 seconds – This is a significant breathing impairment.
 You will likely experience moderate difficulties while exercising.
 Tips: Only breathe through your nose during exercise.
 Scale back on exercises that force you to cope by breathing through your mouth.